techemstudios/nextup_lucille/intro_to_computer_science/README.md

 Example, Clean the Whole House problem.

 ### What is Computer Science

-study of...
+Not just the study of computers.
+Really, it is the study of what can be computed.
+A major part of computer science is to design a solution, or step-by-step process for reaching a goal, design an algorithm, much like designing a recipe.
+And more...

 ### What are Computers?

-Computers are devices for manipulating information we can put info into a computer, and it can transform the info into new, useful forms.
-Computer can then output or display the information.
+Computers today, are devices that store and manipulate information and can do this because of programs.
+When we put info into a computer, it transforms the info into new, useful forms.
+Computer can then output or display the information we put into it.

 ### Quick Computer History